bxt/adventofcode/README.md

 This repository contains the code I used to solve the challenges from http://adventofcode.com/

-I participated in four years so far:
+I participated in those years so far:

 [2019](2019)
 ------------